Once you buy cryptocurrencies on Gatecoin, they are stored in your Gatecoin ‘wallets’.

 Mobile wallets allow you to bring cryptocurrency with you in your pocket.
 You can exchange coins/tokens easily and pay in physical stores by scanning a QR code or using NFC "tap to pay".
 As with web wallets, they are less secure than desktop wallets, so please install two-factor authentication tools such as Google Authenticator.

-Hardware wallets are small computers or smartcards built with the sole purpose of generating cryptocurrency private keys offline.
+Hardware wallets are the most private, they are small computers or smartcards built with the sole purpose of generating cryptocurrency private keys offline.
 Hardware wallets securely sign transactions in the same offline environment.

 With these solutions, the security of your bitcoin and ethereum tokens depends on your computer, browser or mobile device not being compromised.
 You are your own bank.